yuvalmGS/gigaspaces-wiki-jekyll/xap97net/writing-your-first-caching-application.markdown

  !GS6:Images^Deployment_Wizard_EDG_set-myDataGrid-6.5rc2.jpg!

-1. In the **Data Grid Name** field, type the name {{myDataGrid}} as shown above.
+1. In the **Data Grid Name** field, type the name `myDataGrid` as shown above.
 This name represents the Data Grid you are deploying in the Management Center.
 This name will be given to all spaces in the cluster.
 Remember this space name - you will use it when running the client application and connecting to the Data Grid.
 2. In the **Space Schema** field, leave the space schema as **default**.
 This field allows you to specify whether the space instances in the cluster should be persistent (data automatically persisted to a database) or not.
 You will not use persistency in this tutorial.
 3. In this page of the wizard you will define the Data Grid topology by filling the **Cluster Info** area, do one of the following:
     - **If you want to deploy the Data Grid in a _replicated topology_**, From the **Cluster schema** drop-down menu, select the **sync_replicated* option.
-This option uses the {{sync_replicated}}, which has synchronous replication between all cluster members.
+This option uses the `sync_replicated`, which has synchronous replication between all cluster members.
 This option refers to a single space or a cluster of spaces (in one of several common topologies) with no backup.
         - Select the number of spaces (Data Grid instances) in your replicated cluster.
-Deploy a cluster with 2 spaces, by typing the number {{2}} into **Number of Instances** field.
+Deploy a cluster with 2 spaces, by typing the number `2` into **Number of Instances** field.
 The following shows the settings for the replicated topology:

  !GS6:Images^Deployment_Wizard_EDG_set-myDataGrid-2-Syncreplicated-6.5rc2.jpg!

     - **If you want one of the other topologies,** **_partitioned, master-local or local-view_**, from the **Cluster schema** drop-down menu, select the **partitioned** option.
 This option refers to a single space with a backup, or a partitioned cluster of spaces with backups.
         - You need to select the number of partitions.
-Specify two partitions by typing {{2}} into the **Number of Instances** field.
-This option uses the {{partitioned}}.
-Specify one backup for each partition, by typing {{1}} into the **Number of backups** field.
-When using the partitioned cluster with backups the cluster schema used is the {{partitioned-sync2backup}}.
+Specify two partitions by typing `2` into the **Number of Instances** field.
+This option uses the `partitioned`.
+Specify one backup for each partition, by typing `1` into the **Number of backups** field.
+When using the partitioned cluster with backups the cluster schema used is the `partitioned-sync2backup`.
 The following shows the settings for the partitioned (with backup) topology:

  !GS6:Images^Deployment_Wizard_EDG_set-myDataGrid-2-1-Partitioned-6.5rc2.jpg!